Persian Breed History

 There are references to the Persian cat in hieroglyphic records as early as 1684 B.C.
 It is believed that the Persian cat is named for its origin in "Persia".
 The Persian Empire covered a large area of the Near East including modern day Iran and Turkey.

-It is believed that the Persian cat was brought to North America in the late 19th century.
-It has become the most popular breed in the United States.
-In the UK the Persian cat is known as the Longhair and each coat color is considered a different breed.
+It is believed that the Persian cat was brought to North America in the late 1800's.
+It is one of the most popular breed in the United States.

-Over the years, the look of the Persian cat has changed.
-The head and eyes are more round and large while the size of the ears has decreased.
+Over the years the look of the Persian cat has changed.
+The head and eyes are more round and large and the size of the ears has decreased.

 Persian cats come in a wide variety of colors.
-Check out the Persian Cat Breed Standard for all of the CFA recognized colors.
+Check out the Cat Fanciers' Association (CFA) Persian Cat Breed Standard for all of the CFA recognized colors.